SeedWebs/seed4/readme.txt

 == Description ==

-Seed 4 is a WordPress Block Theme designed to be a powerful starting point for building fully customizable, modern websites with ease.
+Seed4 is a WordPress Block Theme designed to be a powerful starting point for building fully customizable, modern websites with ease.

 == Changelog ==